 BAM enables people with a two-year college or technical institute education or two years of undergraduate university training to leverage those credits to complete a four-year degree.
 As with CityU Canada’s graduate degrees in Counselling and Education, ethics and environmental sustainability are embedded in the BAM curriculum.
 Instructors are practitioners in their fields.

-Your prior skills and training have helped you excel in your work so far; however, your transition into a supervisory or management role requires a new set of skills and abilities The BAM program is a unique and progressive offering, with an emphasis on sustainability and ethics, which will give you the skills you need to empower the people you lead.
+Your prior skills and training have helped you excel in your work so far; however, your transition into a supervisory or management role requires a new set of skills and abilities The BAM program is a unique and progressive offering, which will give you the skills you need to empower the people you lead.

 What is BAM?

 - A degree completion program designed for individuals with 60 semester (90 quarter) lower division credits from post-secondary education in any field